-We have available 8 staff psychotherapists (7 doctoral level and one post-masters level), 3 post-graduate residents, and 3-4 master's level practicum students.
+Our professional staff consists of 7 doctoral-level psychologists, 2 post-doctoral residents, and 4 practicum students (enrolled in masters' degree programs).
 Much of our agency's ability to provide brief psychotherapy to the student population is due to the presence on our staff of therapists in training.

-The post-graduate residents have completed their graduate level coursework in clinical or counseling psychology.
-They are currently accumulating the field experience necessary for licensure as professional Psychologists or Marriage and Family Therapists.
+The post-doctoral residents have completed their graduate level coursework in clinical or counseling psychology.
+They are currently accumulating the field experience necessary for licensure as professional Psychologists.

 CAPS practicum students are currently enrolled in HSU's Counseling Psychology or Social Work programs.
 They are completing their final year of coursework and are accumulating hours toward completion of their Master's degrees.